Skonchy/drp_medic/README.md

   - /revive
     - This command will get the nearest player that is dead to the source and revive them after playing an animation, assuming the source is onduty as EMS.

+  - /loadin
+    - This command takes the player being dragged and puts them in the nearest vehicle in the first open seat found.

+  - /unload
+    - This command takes a player out of the closest vehicle and places them outside the vehicle